apache/echarts-doc/en/tutorial/tree-shaking.md

 import {
     BarChart
 } from 'echarts/charts';
-// import the prompt box, title, and rectangular coordinate system components, all suffixed with Component import {
+// import the tooltip, title, and rectangular coordinate system components, all suffixed with Component import {
     TitleComponent,
     TooltipComponent,